Archimedes: Renaissance and early modern Europe

 Leonardo da Vinci repeatedly expressed admiration for Archimedes, and attributed his invention Architonnerre to Archimedes.
-Galileo called him "superhuman" and "my master", while Huygens said, "I think Archimedes is comparable to no one" and modeled his work after him.
-Leibniz said, "He who understands Archimedes and Apollonius will admire less the achievements of the foremost men of later times."
-Gauss's heroes were Archimedes and Newton, and Moritz Cantor, who studied under Gauss in the University of Göttingen, reported that he once remarked in conversation that “there had been only three epoch-making mathematicians: Archimedes, Newton, and Eisenstein."
+Galileo Galilei called him "superhuman" and "my master", while Christiaan Huygens said, "I think Archimedes is comparable to no one", consciously emulating him in his early work.
+Gottfried Wilhelm Leibniz said, "He who understands Archimedes and Apollonius will admire less the achievements of the foremost men of later times".